Home > How to add or remove an agent

 3.3.
 Add Priority Tier

-For Premier Accounts or higher, you have the option of separating your agents in to tiers.
+For Professional Accounts or higher, you have the option of separating your agents in to tiers.
 You can read more about this here.

 You can change an Agent’s availability status by clicking the icon next to the agent image.
 This is especially useful if an agent has forgotten to log out, for example.